jasperdewinther/one/readme.md

 - recursion
 - mathematical operations *, /, + and -
 - mathematical order of operations
-- show syntax error before running
+- show syntax errors before running
 - stacktrace on error
 - stackdump on error
-- option to view stack at end of program
+- option to view the stack after execution
 - unicode support (visually not optimal when debugging)
 - decently fast